preetsuthar17/assistify-docs/docs/guide/getting-started.md

 # Getting Started with Assistify AI Dashboard

+If you're new user of Assistify, this documentation is perfect guide for you to get started.

 ## Creating an Account

 To begin using the Assistify AI Dashboard, follow these steps: